Factbox - Recent riots in Britain

-Britain's Prime Minister David Cameron promised Thursday to crack down on street gangs, saying "the fightback has well and truly begun" against those who rioted across Britain.
+Prime Minister David Cameron promised on Thursday to crack down on street gangs, saying "the fightback has well and truly begun" against those who rioted across Britain.

 Several major cities around England have suffered days of violence and looting in some of the worst rioting seen in years.